samrat-b/linux-server-config/README.md

 ## Prepare to deploy the Web Application at Server
 -   Login as grader
     -   `ssh grader@-p 2200 -i ~/.ssh/my_key.rsa`
--   Disbale SSH for root
+-   Disable SSH for root
     -   `sudo nano /etc/ssh/sshd_config`
     -   Change "PermitRootLogin" to "no"
     -   Save and Exit